NOTE: Please read through the program guidelines carefully as they have changed.

 Read the guidelines before you apply!
-The answers to most of your questions are in the program guidelines---program details and deadlines; how to apply; examples of eligible technologies; selection criteria; information about how to apply, and more.
+The answers to most of your questions are in the program guidelines---program details and deadlines; information about how to apply; examples of eligible technologies; selection criteria and more.

 Is the E-Team Program for you?

 Students and faculty from NCIIA member institutions (US-based colleges and universities) are welcome to apply.
-Funding is awarded to institutions (not directly to individuals or teams).
+Please note: funding is awarded to institutions (universities or colleges), not directly to individuals or teams.
 Submissions are evaluated by external panels of reviewers and will be judged on the following: